ajerni/rust-sqlx/README.md

 # PostgreSQL Database Demo with SQLX in Rust

-This project demonstrates a simple PostgreSQL database application written in Rust using the SQLX library.
-CRUD operations for your daily needs are covered!
+This project demonstrates a simple PostgreSQL database 💾 application written in Rust 🦀 using the SQLX library and serving it with Actix.

+CRUD operations for your daily needs are covered 😊

 Make sure to have a `.env` file on the top level of your projects path containing the following values:
 `DATABASE_URL='postgres://user:password@host.com/db_name'`